-Oxford is home to the University of Mississippi, known as Ole Miss, and I had the pleasure of living there for four years.
+Oxford is home to the University of Mississippi (Ole Miss).
+I had the pleasure of living there for four years while attending Ole Miss.
 Although the town is full of great restaurants, these are my top five restaurants in Oxford.
 Surprisingly, they can all be found on the Oxford Square.

 #1.
 South Depot Taco Shop